starship/starship/docs/vi-VN/config/README.md

 ## Username

 The `username` module shows active user's username.
-Module cho sẽ được hiện nếu bất kì điều kiện nào dưới đây thoả mãn:
+The module will be shown if any of the following conditions are met:

 - The current user is root
 - The current user isn't the same as the one that is logged in